Business & Administration

-Drew Webster, International Student Advisor
+Drew Webster, F-1 and J-1 Student Advisor

 Drew is an International Student Advisor who advises the Robinson College of Business and serves as a liaison to several campus departments.
 He previously worked for the Humphrey Fellowship Program at Vanderbilt University as Associate Director, working with educational professionals and government officials.
 Originally from Birmingham, AL, he received his bachelor’s degree in Psychology from The University of the South, a second undergrad from the University of Canterbury, New Zealand and his Master’s from the University of Edinburgh, UK.
 Drew is a massive history nut and loves to collect maps, along with being a film geek and amateur photographer.